tuftsceeo/tufts-hub/examples/README.md

 # Tufts Hub Examples

-This directory contains example applications demonstrating how to use Tufts Hub features with PyScript.
+This directory contains example applications demonstrating how to use Tufts Hub features with PyScript. **DO NOT USE THESE IN PRODUCTION.**

 ## WebSocket Channels (`/examples/channels`)

 A real-time messaging application that demonstrates WebSocket pub/sub channels.
+Log in using these credentials:

+* Username: `test`
+* Password: `password123`

 ### Features